 Creating the right sleep environment is important when styling your child’s bedroom and that includes the choice of bed.

+The cot-to-bed transition is a milestone in your child’s development.
 Consider a ‘high sleeper’ or ‘midi sleeper’ bed with added furniture, storage or even a desk area or play space beneath.
 These are great for children’s rooms where space is at a premium, much like bunk beds.

 Beds with built-in storage can also help save space.
 Options include divan beds with under-bed drawers or an ottoman style kids' bed, which uses a sprung opening to lift your base and mattress to reveal a storage cavity beneath.